lagdo/dbadmin-app/README.md

 If the `--name` and `--email` are not provided, the CLI command will ask for them.
 It will then ask to provide and confirm the user password, and if all the inputs are valid, the user account will be created.

-Thanks to Laravel, more advanced authentication mechanisms can be implemented quite easily.
+Thanks to Laravel, more advanced authentication systems can be implemented quite easily.
 For example, Jaxon DbAdmin can be setup to authenticate its users on a company SSO service.

 ## Database access configuration